By way of introduction, I thought I would answer some of the questions I’m often asked while guiding…

 So you’re into wildlife as well.
 Do you have a favourite animal?

 I studied octopus behaviour at university and still think they are one of the coolest animals going.
 When I’m out with guests in the Highlands I always find encounters with birds of prey and otters exciting.
 And when I find myself near or on the sea, I’m always keeping an eye out for whales and dolphins!

 How long have you been doing this type of work?

 I’ve been guiding and instructing in the Scottish Highlands and abroad since 1998.
 I worked as an outdoor instructor for Abernethy adventure centres.
 Then as a ranger for Explore Abernethy, here in the Cairngorms National Park.
 I then moved onto the RSPB’s Caperwatch and Operation Osprey interpretation programmes, based at the world famous Loch Garten reserve.
 And for about fifteen years, I have instructed in the Cairngorm Mountain Snow School.
-I’ve also been a veterinary nurse, ski tech, waiter, climbing wall builder, artist and signmaker.
+I’ve also been a veterinary nurse, ski tech, waiter, climbing wall builder and artist.
 In the winter of 2011/12 I set up Arc Guiding in response to requests for private guiding.
-I continue to work in a freelance capacity for some of the best nature-based tourism companies in the UK.
+I continue to work in a freelance capacity for some of the best nature-based tourism companies in the UK and abroad.

 What else do you do apart from outdoor stuff?